INNVTV/NetCore-Clean-Architecture/README.md

 ## Configuration
 We use .Net Cores built in with Docker and Docker compose helping to manage builds for specific enviornments

-## AutoMapper
+## AutoMapper (Static and Instance)
-AutoMapper Mappings are configured within the Core.Startup.AutoMapperConfiguration Class
+AutoMapper **Static** Mappings are configured within the Core.Startup.AutoMapperConfiguration Class.

+AutoMapper is also configured seperatly using the **Instance** type within the Services project.

+**Note:** This is done because the Core library should have no knowledge of AutoMapper configurations in the layer above it.
+The Core project will be a compiled DLL or could be a Nuget package in the future.

 ## Email
 Use the IEmailService interface to implement your email service provider.
 The default implementation within this project uses SendGrid.